 The Biomedical College is suited to those members of the engineering team who work closely with medical practitioners, health-industry professionals, and vehicle and safety equipment manufacturers to enhance human life.
 It conducts a range of activities that support and promote members and the profession: from standards-setting to facilitation and mentoring.

-Engineers Australia's eight Colleges provide continuing professional development (CPD) for members through regular conferences, publications and visiting speakers.
+Engineers Australia's nine Colleges provide continuing professional development (CPD) for members through regular conferences, publications and visiting speakers.